-As of the date of the Offering, the Company is 100% beneficially owned by one individual, Martha Hernandez, who is also currently the CEO, President, CFO and sole Director of the Company.
-Subject to any fiduciary duties owed to our other owners or investors under Delaware law, Ms. Hernandez may be able to exercise significant influence over matters requiring owner approval, including the election of directors or managers and approval of significant Company transactions, and will have significant control over the Company's management and policies.
+Prior to the Offering the Company's current owners of 20% or more beneficially own up to 100.0% of the Company.
+Subject to any fiduciary duties owed to our other owners or investors under Delaware law, these owners may be able to exercise significant influence over matters requiring owner approval, including the election of directors or managers and approval of significant Company transactions, and will have significant control over the Company's management and policies.
 Some of these persons may have interests that are different from yours.
-For example, Ms. Hernandez may support proposals and actions with which you may disagree.
+For example, these owners may support proposals and actions with which you may disagree.
 The concentration of ownership could delay or prevent a change in control of the Company or otherwise discourage a potential acquirer from attempting to obtain control of the Company, which in turn could reduce the price potential investors are willing to pay for the Company.
-In addition, Ms. Hernandez could use her voting influence to maintain the Company's existing management, delay or prevent changes in control of the Company, or support or reject other management and board proposals that are subject to owner approval.
+In addition, these owners could use their voting influence to maintain the Company's existing management, delay or prevent changes in control of the Company, or support or reject other management and board proposals that are subject to owner approval.